-The Albany Public Works Department is pleased to present the 2021 Water Quality Report for Albany and Millersburg.
-This annual report provides important information about the high quality of the drinking water Albany provides to homes, businesses, and industry 24 hours a day throughout the year.
+The Albany Public Works Department is pleased to present the 2024 Annual Water Quality Report for Albany and Millersburg.
+This report provides important information about the high quality of the drinking water Albany provides to homes, businesses, and industry 24 hours a day throughout the year.
 This information is provided to you in compliance with U.S. Environmental Protection Agency requirements.

-Albany regularly monitors the quality of our water to ensure we are producing and delivering excellent drinking water.
-In 2021, Albany met or exceeded all state and federal standards for safe drinking water.
-We place great importance on delivering excellent water and work hard to meet our goal of providing high quality and dependable service for all of our customers.
+Albany regularly monitors the guality of our water to ensure we are producing and delivering excellent drinking water.
+In 2024, Albany met or exceeded all state and federal standards for safe drinking water.
+We place great importance on delivering excellent water and work hard to meet our goal of providing high guality and dependable service for all of our customers.

-If you have any questions about this report or the drinking water system in general, please contact the City of Albany at 541-917-7600 or the City of Millersburg at 541-928-4523.
-To provide input on our water quality, you are invited to attend a city council meeting.
-Council meetings are typically held on the second and fourth Wednesdays of each month at 6 p.m. in City Hall, 333 Broadalbin Street SW.
+If you have any questions about this report or the City's drinking water system in general, please contact the City of Albany at 541-917-7600 or albanyoregon.gov/contact.
+To contact the City of Millersburg, call 541-928-4523.
+To provide input on our water quality, Albany invites you to join us at City Council meetings which are typically held on the second and fourth Wednesdays of each month at 6:00 p.m. in City Hall, 333 Broadalbin Street SW.

-Chris Bailey Public Works Director
+Chris Bailey, Albany Public Works Director